Last Updated: September 28th, 2020

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-We are required by law to maintain the privacy of your PHI; provide you with notice of our legal duties and privacy practices with respect to your PHI; and to notify you following a breach of unsecured PHI related to you.
+We are required by law to maintain the privacy of your PHI; provide you with notice of our legal duties and privacy practices concerning your PHI, and notify you following a breach of unsecured PHI related to you.
 We are required to abide by the terms of this Notice of Privacy Practices.
-This Notice of Privacy Practices is effective as of the date listed on the first page of this Notice of Privacy Practices.
+This Notice of Privacy Practices is adequate as of the date listed on the Notice of Privacy Practices’ first page.
 This Notice of Privacy Practices will remain in effect until it is revised.
 We are required to modify this Notice of Privacy Practices when there are material changes to your rights, our duties, or other practices contained herein.

 - Upon request;